 Moreover, it also hampers their self-esteem and confidence.
 They’re more likely to have introverted nature and face challenges in work.
 They might also react negatively towards similar situations outside their home.

 Authoritarian parenting is more likely to have been used by people who grew up with the same type of parenting as they have experienced.
-Because our first teachers are always our parents, right?
+After all, our first teachers are always our parents, right?
 Parenting is a great way to bond with your child.
 And while that is the case, we’re sure you wouldn’t want to miss out on it being fun.
-Would you?
-As a parent, you have to keep in mind that your child is learning from your behaviour.
+As a parent, you have to keep in mind that your child is learning from your behavior.
 That means if making specific changes can bring positive changes in your child, why wouldn’t anyone do that?
 After all, every parent wants the best for their child.
-Then why let it affect your child?